 Guinea pigs need a special diet to meet their nutritional needs.
 There isn’t anything special in Rex’s makeup that changes their dietary needs compared to other breeds.
 All guinea pigs need a freshwater source, pellet food found in any pet store, and hay.
 Either Timothy Hay or Alfalfa Hay is perfectly fine; the type of hay that your guinea pig will eat depends on their taste.

-A selection of fruits and vegetables give your pet the vital nutrients it needs to stay healthy.
+A selection of fruits and vegetables gives your pet the vital nutrients it needs to stay healthy.
 All guinea pigs cannot produce vitamin C on their own, so they need to eat sources of this vitamin daily.
-Almost all of the fruits and vegetables that guinea pigs like to eat have vitamin C in them, giving them a healthy source of the nutrient.
+Almost all of the fruits and vegetables that guinea pigs like to eat have vitamin C in them, giving them a healthy source of nutrients.

-How Do I Care for My Rex Guinea Pig?
+How to Care for a Rex Guinea Pig?

 Rex guinea pigs are a favorite among first-time owners because caring for them is very simple.
 They make great pets for children who understand that they need to treat their guinea pigs gently.
 The care that Rexes require doesn’t vary from other breeds.

 Rex guinea pigs have short, thick, and coarse hair that is easy to maintain with regular brushing.
 Their nails need to be monitored because they grow quite long relatively quickly.
 You should use clippers designed for animal nails, which can be found in any pet store or online shop.
 The clippers resemble scissors, with a rounded edge that cuts the nails.

 Keep an eye out for their nail bed, which has a faint pink coloration on the part of the nail closest to the foot.
 If you accidentally cut into the nail bed, your guinea pig will start bleeding and may yelp in pain.
 Guinea pigs need bathing only three or four times a year since they groom themselves.
 If their fur gets dirty, it’s safe to bathe them more than the recommended amount.